-Lets read on to the account of Sapphira and see if maybe anything gets clearer.
+Let's read on to the account of Sapphira and see if anything gets clearer.

-While there is debate, in my opinion, Peter killed them with the power of his words.
-For me, understanding the nature of Kingship (see: We have been made Kings) that we have as believers, understanding the Law-consciousness of Peter prior to the revelation that was given to Paul, and understanding that the only indicator we have is that what Peter spoke came to pass, in my opinion, Peter was the one who spoke death over Ananias and Sapphira.
+In my opinion, Peter killed them with the power of his words.
+Understanding the nature of kingship (see: We have been made Kings) that we have as believers, understanding the law-consciousness of Peter prior to the revelation that was given to Paul, and understanding that the only indicator we have is that what Peter spoke came to pass, in my opinion, Peter was the one who spoke death over Ananias and Sapphira.

 Jesus is not in the Business of Killing People